Getting Started

 Model Definition

-You can create a custom model based on the model file app/models/user.go that comes with the framework.
-In the app/models/user.go file, struct has nested two frameworks, orm.Model and orm.SoftDeletes, they define id, created_at, updated_at and deleted_at respectively, orm.SoftDeletes means that soft deletion is enabled for the model.
+To create a custom model, refer to the model file app/models/user.go that is included in the framework.
+The struct in app/models/user.go contains two embedded frameworks: orm.Model and orm.SoftDeletes.
+These frameworks define id, created_at, updated_at, and deleted_at properties respectively.
+With orm.SoftDeletes, you can enable soft deletion for the model.

 Model Convention